 - What were the assumptions and limitations of these experiments or parameters?
 What confirmed experimental validity and reliability?

 - Results document the central findings of the author’s research.
 It should include the results from all the experiments mentioned in the manuscript.
 If using subheadings in this section, please refer to figures and tables with similar titles as the subheadings.

 - Discussion interprets the results.
 Authors reflect on their data and its significance, their limitations, and anything else the author(s) deem relevant and important to include in this section.
 It SHOULD NOT be an extension of the results section.
 For more advice on how to write a discussion section, please refer to this 2006 paper: https://www.researchgate.net/publication/7048342_How_to_read_understand_and_write_%27Discussion%27_sections_in_medical_articles_An_exercise_in_critical_thinking .

 - Conclusion applies the author’s research to the broader medical environment.
 The author(s) can also propose a future trajectory for their research or contemplate the implications for their research in the future.

 - References: Articles must contain a minimum of 15 references.
 Authors should be aware that SJM holds a greater weight towards references that are from peer-reviewed, published journals and books.

 - Each citation should be structured using the American Medical Association’s Manual of Style, 10th edition.

 - References should be cited in the text by sequential numbers in superscript.

 - In the references section, references should be numbered in the order they appear in the text.

-- Your title page and acknowledgement section in a word document labelled as “LAST NAME, FIRST INITIAL – Title_Acknowledgements”
+- Your title page and acknowledgment section in a word document labeled “LAST NAME, FIRST INITIAL – Title_Acknowledgements”

-- Formatted manuscript (excluding the title page and acknowledgements), with its file name and the document itself labelled with full manuscript title.
+- Formatted manuscript (excluding the title page and acknowledgments), with its file name and the document itself, labeled with full manuscript title.
 Please make sure that ALL personal information from this particular document is removed.